microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewinstance-filterbycurrentuser.md

 >[!NOTE]
 >If many **accessReviewInstances** are returned, to improve efficiency and avoid timeouts, retrieve the result set in pages, by including both the $top query parameter with a page size of at most 100, and the $skip=0 query parameter in the request.
 When a result set spans multiple pages, Microsoft Graph returns that page with an @odata.nextLink property in the response that contains a URL to the next page of results.
 If that property is present, continue making additional requests with the @odata.nextLink URL in each response, until all the results are returned, as described in paging Microsoft Graph data in your app.
 >
->If no query parameters are provided and there are more than 100 results, Microsoft Graph will automatically paginate results at 100 results per page.
+>If no query parameters are provided and there are more than 100 results, Microsoft Graph automatically paginates results at 100 results per page.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).